google-developer-training/kotlin-bootcamp/.github/ISSUE_TEMPLATE/kotlin-bootcamp-issue.md

 **In which step of the codelab can this issue be found?**
 Step number.

+**Steps to reproduce?**
+What are the steps to reproduce the problem?

 **Versions**
 What version of IntelliJ IDEA are you using?